Heat Sources Safety.pdf

 Electric Space Heaters

 Fireplaces regularly build up creosote in their chimneys.
 They need to be cleaned out frequently and chimneys should be inspected for obstructions and cracks to prevent deadly chimney and roof fires.
 Check to make sure the damper is open before starting any fire.
 Never burn trash, paper or green wood in your fireplace.
 These materials cause heavy creosote buildup and are difficult to control.
 Use a screen heavy enough to stop rolling logs and big enough to cover the entire opening of the fireplace to catch flying sparks.
 Don't wear loose-fitting clothes near any open flame.
 Make sure the fire is completely out before leaving the house or going to bed.
 Store cooled ashes in a tightly sealed metal container outside the home.

-Finally, having a working smoke alarm dramatically increases your chances of surviving a fire.
-And remember to practice a home escape plan frequently with your family.
+Finally, having a working smoke alarm and carbon monoxide detector dramatically increases your chances of surviving a fire.
+Remember to practice a home escape plan frequently with your family.